 Under Paraguayan law, foreign companies must demonstrate just cause to terminate, modify, or decide not to renew contracts with Paraguayan distributors.
 Severe penalties and high fines may result if a court determines that the foreign company ended the relationship with its distributor without first having established that just cause exists.
 This requirement often leads to expensive out-of-court settlements.
 In a few cases, the courts have upheld the rights of foreign companies to terminate representation agreements after finding the requisite showing of just cause.
 However, this law may discourage U.S. investment due to concerns about potential lawsuits and interference with contractual relations.
-Separately, executive branch ministries, regulatory agencies, the tax agency, and the judiciary often lack the resources, investors. or impartiality necessary το carry out tneir respective mandates, creating uncertainty ior
+The United States will work with the Paraguayan government to seek modification of this law.